andiweli/hexflow-covers/README.md

 # HEXFlow Covers
 Cover images for HEXFlow.

-This is a collection of some simple and tidy cover images for VitaHEX Games' "HEXFlow" launcher, available for Sony PSVITA.
+This is a collection of some simple and tidy *(nearly official-like)* cover images for VitaHEX Games' "HEXFlow" launcher, a fantastic launcher made available for Sony PSVITA.
 At the moment the collection is quite small, but I will extend it in my spare time.

 ![Example covers](/cover-screenshot.jpg)